Enterprise AI Adoption · Index

 What is the ROI of enterprise AI in 2026?

-Expectations are high — PagerDuty’s 2025 survey finds companies anticipate an average 171% ROI on agentic AI (192% for U.S. enterprises) — but these are projections.
-In practice, McKinsey reports only 39% of organizations attribute any EBIT impact to AI, with returns concentrated among a small group of high performers.
+Companies anticipate an average 171% ROI on agentic AI (192% for U.S. enterprises) — but these are projections.
+In practice, only 39% of organizations attribute any EBIT impact to AI, with returns concentrated among a small group of high performers.
+(PagerDuty / McKinsey)

 How many enterprises use AI agents?

-McKinsey finds 23% of organizations are scaling an agentic AI system and 39% are experimenting.
+23% of organizations are scaling an agentic AI system and 39% are experimenting.
 Gartner forecasts 33% of enterprise software applications will embed agentic AI by 2028, up from under 1% in 2024.
+(McKinsey / Gartner)

 Why do enterprise AI projects fail?